Gunman targets Pittsburgh synagogue in 'hate crime;' at least eight dead

 “Gab took swift and proactive action to contact law enforcement immediately,” it said.
 “We first backed up all user data from the account and then proceeded to suspend the account.
 We then contacted the FBI and made them aware of this account and the user data in our possession.”

-The shooting, for which one federal law enforcement official said Bowers used an AR-15 assault-style rifle, prompted security alerts at houses of worship around the country.
+The shooting, for which one federal law enforcement official said Bowers used an AR-15 semi-automatic rifle, prompted security alerts at houses of worship around the country.
 It follows a spate of pipe bombs found mailed in recent days to prominent political figures, mostly Democrats including former President Barack Obama.

 The Tree of Life synagogue in the city’s Squirrel Hill neighborhood, a heavily Jewish area, was holding a Shabbat religious service at the time of the shooting.